kolkhis/tech-notes/hashicorp/terraform/proxmox-terraform.md

 - `qm importdisk`: Imports the downloaded Rocky Linux **cloud image** into the storage pool `vmdata`.
+    - Pulls **from**
+      `/var/lib/vz/template/qcow/Rocky-9-GenericCloud-Base.latest.x86_64.qcow2`
+      and puts it **into** `vmdata:vm-1400-disk-0`.

+- `qm set 1400 ...`: Setting configuration values for the new VM with ID 1400.

-- `qm set 1400 --virtio0 vmdata:vm-1400-disk-0`: Attaches the imported disk as
+    - `--virtio0 vmdata:vm-1400-disk-0`: Attaches the imported disk as
       the VM's main boot disk using the VirtIO network interface.

-- `qm set 1400 --boot c --bootdisk virtio0`: Sets the boot order from the first hard disk (`virtio0`) .
+    - `--boot c --bootdisk virtio0`: Sets the boot order from the first hard disk (`virtio0`) .

-- `qm set 1400 --ide2 vmdata:cloudinit`: This adds a special **CloudInit drive** to IDE slot 2.
+    - `--ide2 vmdata:cloudinit`: This adds a special **CloudInit drive** to IDE slot 2.
         - This disk acts as a metadata provider.
 CloudInit inside the guest reads from it during boot.
         - It's essentially a virtual drive that contains instructions for the VM's first boot configuration.

-- `qm set 1400 --ciuser luser --cipassword luser`: This defines the **default CloudInit user credentials** for the template (user: `luser`, pass: `luser`).
+    - `--ciuser luser --cipassword luser`: This defines the **default CloudInit user credentials** for the template (user: `luser`, pass: `luser`).
         - These values will be used if we don't override them later in Terraform.

-- `qm set 1400 --agent 1`: Enable the QEMU guest agent.
+    - `--agent 1`: Enable the QEMU guest agent.

+- `qm template 1400`: Convert the new VM into a template.